SixArm/locale-help/README.md

-# Locales
+# Locales help

-Locales help people translate this project into multiple worldwide languages.
+Locales help that explains how people can translate this project into worldwide languages.

 ## Locale subdirectory names